silverbackstudio/bedrock/.devcontainer/README.md

 * Install [Visual Studio Code](https://code.visualstudio.com/) (version >1.35)
 * Install the [Remote Develompent](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) VSC Extension

+### WSL2
+This boilerplate works like a charm in a Debian WSL2 (that's actually how we use it, though).
+You just need to
+1) Install Docker Destop in the host machine
+2) Enable the Docker Desktop's WSL2 integration
+3) Install the `Remote WSL` VS Code extension
+4) Navigate to your prject folder in the WSL2 terminal.
+Beware that the folder need to be on the WSL2 disk, accessing /mnt/etc hosts folder is really slow.
+You can still access your folder via `\\wsl$\{WSL-Name}\`.
+Ex. `\\wsl$\Debian\home\myuser\workspace\wp-bootstrap`
+5) Launch the command `code .` and wait few seconds for the editor to boot up.

+Now you can seek the following steps like normal.

-### Only Windows
+### Native MS Windows
+Windows's OS folder structure is different from the linux one and causes errors on Docker container build.
+We suggest running the editor from a WSL2 instance.
+If makes it much more easy.

+Few hacks are needed:
-In you want to launch `gcloud` commands from the container with the same user of the host: create a symbolic link for the GCloud config folder to match the Unix one (optional)
+If you want to launch `gcloud` commands from the container with the same user of the host: create a symbolic link for the GCloud config folder to match the Unix one (optional)
 ```
 mklink /J gcloud %USERPROFILE%\AppData\Roaming\gcloud
 ```